lavanya-raheja/neetcode-150/README.md

 # NeetCode 150 - Java DSA Journey

-A structured repository containing my solutions to the NeetCode 150 problems using Java.
+A structured repository containing my Java solutions for the NeetCode 150 problem set.

-This repository is part of my preparation for Software Development and Automation Engineering roles, with a focus on problem-solving patterns, optimized solutions, and consistency.
+This repository is part of my preparation for Software Development and Automation Engineering roles, with a focus on consistency, problem-solving, and strengthening core engineering fundamentals.

 ---

 ## Goals

 - Strengthen Data Structures & Algorithms fundamentals
-- Improve problem-solving and logical thinking
+- Improve logical thinking and problem-solving skills
 - Prepare for Software Development and SDET interviews
-- Build strong foundations for automation engineering
+- Build consistency through daily practice

 ---